-After the Civil War Southwest Missouri was a devastated area characterized by a failing economy, high taxes, lawlessness, disorder, and a general breakdown of society, especially in the small towns and rural regions of the area.
+After the Civil War, Southwest Missouri was a devastated area characterized by a failing economy, high taxes, lawlessness, disorder, and a general breakdown of society, especially in the small towns and rural regions of the area.

 When Nathaniel N. Kinney settled in Taney County, Missouri in 1883, he found a deplorable state of affairs.
 Outlaws and renegades ruled, most of them holdovers from the bushwhackers and guerillas that rampaged through Missouri during the Civil War.
 After the war, the lack of even minimal law enforcement afforded outlaws free reign.
 Clans elected and controlled the local sheriff, whose authority it was to subpoena jury panels.
 If outlaws or their relatives didn’t sit on the juries, they bribed those who did.
 As a result, although as many as forty murders occurred in Taney County between 1865 and 1885, not a single suspect was convicted.
 Taney County includes the towns of Branson, Forsyth, Hollister, Merriam Woods, Rockaway Beach, Table Rock, and Taneyville.

 Nat Kinney feared no man, standing six feet six and weighing in at more than 300 pounds.
 After yet another murder on September 22, 1883, Kinney began to consider forming a law and order league patterned after other vigilante groups that were popular during the time.
-When a biased jury acquitted the murderer, Kinney called together twelve of the counties leaders who met in secret, forming a committee to fight the lawlessness, and elect officials who would enforce the law.
+When a biased jury acquitted the murderer, Kinney called together 12 of the county leaders who met in secret, forming a committee to fight the lawlessness, and elect officials who would enforce the law.
 The group became known as the Bald Knobbers.
 Though the Bald Knobbers began with “good intentions,” the violence displayed by the vigilante group eventually gained national attention.

 The organization grew rapidly and by the time they met on April 5, 1885, two hundred people showed up at a meeting on Snapp’s Bald, a hilltop south of Forsyth, Missouri.
 Kinney, an excellent speaker, was unanimously elected as their leader.
 Extracting a vow of secrecy from his followers, Kinney instructs them to recruit new members to carry out the goals of the group.